How do I determine the extent of protection a tree has before removing it

 FAQs:

-What happens if I conduct work on a protected tree without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-If you work on a protected tree without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.
+If you work on a tree that is protected without the appropriate authorizations, you could be subject to massive fines or even prison.

-Can I appeal an TPO Or preservation or TPO?
+Can I contest an TPO and/or preservation order?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion